A Long Way From Home

 The rest proved to be less than elusive as he nestled himself in the deepest of sleeps, lost in the smell of the once fresh sheets and softness of the down filled tick.

 Almost clawing himself into wakefulness, Curtis struggled to remember where he was when sleep grew tired of keeping him in its clutches.
 The light in his room was now off and there was a faint smell of lavender and lilacs on the pillow beside him which he could not recall being there before.
-Maybe just maybe, the dreams he had of being tangled in passion-filled-sheets with Trinity were more than a dream.
+Maybe just maybe, the dreams he had of being tangled in passion-filled-sheets with Trinity were more than dreams.

 A smile crept across his face as he brushed a stand of long hair which somehow found its way onto his pillow.